 Office of Public and Intergovernmental Affairs

-Acting Deputy Secretary of Veterans Affairs
+General Counsel, Performing the Duties of the Deputy Secretary of Veterans Affairs

-The Honorable James Byrne was named the Acting Deputy Secretary of Veterans Affairs, Byrne works closely with the Secretary in leading the operations of the federal government’s second-largest Cabinet department, with some 370,000 employees in VA medical centers, clinics, benefits offices, national cemeteries, and other facilities throughout the country.
+In performing the duties of the Deputy Secretary of Veterans Affairs, Byrne works closely with the Secretary in leading the operations of the federal government’s second-largest Cabinet department, with some 370,000 employees in VA medical centers, clinics, benefits offices, national cemeteries, and other facilities throughout the country.